FireAmpersand/RaspberryPiWebServerAndLEDProject/README.md

 # RaspberryPiWebServerAndLEDProject
-Project for building web server and running a leds off the web host
+Project for building a web server that can change led patterns on the fly.

 Libraries used in this project: Flask, Neopixel, and rpi_ws281x.